heygent/cna/pages/cna___Simulazione di esame.md

 			  | 3 | 5 | 3 |
 	-
 	- Consider an [ER random graph](((646e2aea-4f90-47a5-83c2-0827e9bb2db1))) with $n$ nodes and connecting probability equal to $p$.
 What is the expected [clustering coefficient](((64625143-588e-4dc1-a991-4b27deea3a85)))?
-How does this result relate to the clustering coefficient observed in real-world networks?
+How does this result relate to the clustering coefficient observed in real-world networks? collapsed:: true
 		- The clustering coefficient is $p$, since $p$ is the probability of two random nodes being connected, and the cc is the number of connected neighbors of a node over al the possible pairs of neighbors.
-The cc is generally low with respect to real networks, given that the mechanism for creating edges is completely random and there aren't facot
+		- The cc of an Erdos-Renyi graph is generally low with respect to real networks, given that the mechanism for creating edges is completely random and not influenced by the triadic closure.
 	-
 	- How many edges are there in a [Barabasi-Albert](((647cd5f7-a502-4356-b841-b2ddd48fbf93))) network with 1000 nodes and $m = 5$?
+		- $m_0
 	-
 	- Consider a Cayley tree as the one shown in the picture in which each node has $k$ neighbours (called offspring).
 Starting from a central node, we build the tree forming $l$ offspring levels.
 	  ((646e2d78-304c-4db7-8df6-989c39dc75a2))